Bad faith

 Bad faith (Latin: mala fides) is a sustained form of deception which consists of entertaining or pretending to entertain one set of feelings while acting as if influenced by another.
 It is associated with hypocrisy, breach of contract, affectation, and lip service.
 It may involve intentional deceit of others, or self-deception.

 Some examples of bad faith include: soldiers waving a white flag and then firing when their enemy approaches to take prisoners (cf. perfidy); a company representative who negotiates with union workers while having no intent of compromising; a prosecutor who argues a legal position that he knows to be false; and an insurer who uses language and reasoning which are deliberately misleading in order to deny a claim.

 In philosophy, after Jean-Paul Sartre's analysis of the concepts of self-deception and bad faith, the latter concept has been examined in specialized fields as it pertains to self-deception as two semi-independently acting minds within one mind, with one deceiving the other.
 Bad faith may be viewed in some cases to not involve deception, as in some kinds of hypochondria with actual physical manifestations.
-There is a question about the truth or falsity of statements made in bad faith self-deception; for example, if a hypochondriac makes a complaint about their psychosomatic condition, is it true or false?
+There is a question about the truth or falsity of statements made in bad faith self-deception; for example, the veracity of a hypochondriac making a complaint about their psychosomatic condition.

 Bad faith has been used as a term of art in diverse areas involving feminism, racial supremacism, political negotiation, insurance claims processing, intentionality, ethics, existentialism, climate change denial, and the law.

 Definition

 In the book Being and Nothingness (1943), the philosopher Jean-Paul Sartre defined bad faith (Fr. mauvaise foi) as the action of a person hiding the truth from him- or herself.
-That "the one to whom the lie is told and the one who lies are one and the same person, which means that I must know the truth, in my capacity as [the] deceiver, though [the truth] is hidden from me in my capacity as the one deceived"; thus, in the praxis of bad faith, "I must know that truth very precisely, in order to hide it from myself the more carefully — and this not at two different moments of temporality."
+That "the one to whom the lie is told and the one who lies are one and the same person, which means that I must know the truth, in my capacity as [the] deceiver, though [the truth] is hidden from me in my capacity as the one deceived"; thus, in the praxis of bad faith, "I must know that truth very precisely, in order to hide it from myself the more carefully – and this not at two different moments of temporality."

-A person choosing self-deception is the fundamental question about bad faith: What makes self-deception possible?
+A person choosing self-deception is the fundamental question about bad faith: "What makes self-deception possible?"
 For a liar to successfully deceive the victim, the liar must know that the lie is a falsehood.
 In order to be successfully deceived, the victim must believe the lie to be true.
 When a person acts in bad faith, that person is both the liar and the victim of the lie.
-The contradiction in that a person in bad-faith self-deception believes something to be true and false at the same time.
+The contradiction is that a person in bad-faith self-deception believes something to be true and false at the same time.

-People hold false beliefs despite being aware that their false beliefs are contradicted by the facts of external reality; thus those beliefs are held in bad faith towards one's Self.